-Occupancy limitations as set out by Executive Order GA-28 and a proclamation amending Executive Order GA-28 relating to mass gatherings apply.
-An entity or organizer of any large gatherings or events under excepted activities (6) through (13) must implement a Health and Safety Policy that requires all employees, visitors, or customers to the entity's premises or other facilities wear face coverings when in an area or performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible, temperature/symptom screening, and protocols for maintaining social distancing during the 20 AUG 28 Reathering.
+Occupancy limitations as set out by Executive Order GA-28 and GA-30 apply.
+An entity or organizer of any large gatherings or events under excepted activities (6), and (9) through (15) must implement a Health and Safety Policy that requires all employees, visitors, or customers to the entity's premises or other facilities wear face coverings when in an area or performing an activity which will necessarily involve close contact or proximity to co-workers or the public where six feet of separation is not feasible, temperature/symptom screening, and protocols for maintaining social distancing during the gathering.
 Failure to develop and implement the Health and Safety Policy required by this Addendum may result in a fine not to exceed \$1,000 for each violation.